ppizarror/PyMultiDictionary/README.rst

     print (dictionary.antonym('en', 'Life'))

 This will return a list containing the Antonyms of the word.
+Currently only English is supported.

 For **Translations**,